kev1nandreas/customers-trends-clustering-classification/README.md

 ## Overview

 The dataset offers a comprehensive view of consumer shopping trends, aiming to uncover patterns and behaviors in retail purchasing.
 It contains detailed transactional data across various product categories, customer demographics, and purchase channels.
-Key features may include:

 ## Source